realworldocaml/book/book/platform/README.md

 $ opam switch create . ocaml-base-compiler.4.13.1
 ```

-Sometimes, you will also need to to add custom configuration options
+Sometimes, you will also need to add custom configuration options to
-to the compiler, such as the `flambda` optimiser.
+the compiler, such as the `flambda` optimiser.
 There are two packages
-that handle this: `ocaml-variants` is a package that detects the presence
+that handle this: `ocaml-variants` is a package that detects the
-of various `ocaml-option` packages to activate configuration flags.
+presence of various `ocaml-option` packages to activate configuration
+flags.
 For example, to build a compiler with `flambda`, you would:

 ```sh skip
 $ opam switch create . ocaml-variants.4.13.1+options ocaml-option-flambda